 Historically, psychoanalysts have taught clinicians primarily at the graduate, post-graduate and advanced post-graduate levels.
 Some psychoanalysts have the bias that the higher the educational level the more prestigious the post.
 This is unfortunate inasmuch as the earlier we have an impact the more influential we can be.

 The “undergraduate psychology department as a site of advocacy for psychoanalysis” will be focus of a future column.
 It should be noted that teaching at the undergraduate level is important for two reasons.
 First, this is a time when students begin to formulate their career plans.
 Those who are applying to graduate school must select the theoretical orientation of their graduate programs.
 Because psychoanalysis is not always represented, the best and the brightest may be lured elsewhere.
 Second, many undergraduates enter psychology courses to better understand themselves.
 Consequently, they may seek treatment as an adjuvant to this experience.
-In fact, many approach their abnormal psychology professor for referrals.
+In fact, many approach their Abnormal Psychology professor for referrals.
 Yet, typically their instructors are not psychoanalysts.
 Consequently, treatment recommendations and decisions are made without any awareness of, or knowledge about, the availability and/or efficacy of psychoanalytic treatments.
 This is unfortunate in as much as many might find these treatments quite helpful.

 Teaching a few lectures

 If you are unsure about whether you will enjoy teaching then consider being a guest lecturer.
-If you know people involved in full-time academia then you might offer to do an interesting guest lecture for a colleague’s class.
+If you know people involved in full-time academia then you might offer to provide an interesting guest lecture for a colleague’s class.
 But, what if you are not connected to anyone in academia?
 Or, what if you want to reach out beyond the traditional scope of your discipline?
 What if you are a physician who wants to teach undergraduates?
 Or, what if you are a social worker who wants to teach dentists?
 Teaching in a discipline outside of your own is a relatively easy goal to achieve.

 Obtain a listing of faculty within the program.
 Learn about the faculty person who is teaching the course in which you would like to lecture.
 Anticipate that in order gain entry into the university setting you may have to make 4-5 contacts.
 One way to accomplish this expeditiously is to contact several faculty teaching the same course either within one university or across campuses.